IchiSamaFR/AstarAlgo/README.md

 # Informations
-A* algorithm, developed with C# with .NET
+A* algorithm, developed in C# with .NET

 ![Alt Text](Readme/Animation.gif)